CLEAR-WS/CLEAR-WS.github.io/README.md

 ## Submission guidelines and Proceedings
 Authors are invited to submit full papers of 5,000 TO 8,000 words following the ACM guidlines https://www.acm.org/publications/authors/submissions.
 Submissions will be reviewed by at least two reviewers in a double blind review process.
 Paper should be submitted through our Easychair site: (TBA).
 At least one author of each accepted paper is required to register for the workshop and for ECAI.
 Informal proceedings will be distributed to ECAI 2025 registrants in electronic form.
-We anticipate a selection of accepted papers to be published as a special section of the ACM Journal on Responsible Computing https://dl.acm.org/journal/jrc.
+We are arranging for selected papers to be published in a special section of the ACM Journal on Responsible Computing https://dl.acm.org/journal/jrc.

 ## Important Dates
 - Open for submissions: Tuesday, 15 April 2025